 Some postgraduate researchers teach in their academic schools, with

 some research students employed as Graduate Teaching Assistants (GTAs).
 The

 University supports you in this role and provides training through a variety of

-The University of Kent has a multi-million pound scholarship fund to support our taught and research students including funding from the UK Research Councils, subject and location- specific scholarships, philanthropic awards, and scholarships for Kent alumni.
+The University of Kent has a multi-million pound scholarship fund to support students including funding from the UK Research Councils, subject and location- specific scholarships, philanthropic awards, and scholarships for Kent alumni.